ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

    - `guid` - Instance Id of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the dashboard.
    - `apikey` - ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the dashboard.

-1. Set the Collection ID for feature fetching operation.
+1. Set the `collectionId` for feature fetching operation.

    ```kotlin
    appConfiguration.setCollectionId("collectionId")